Floyd Mayweather has once again moved to deny any notion of money struggles as the American continues to stave off comeback rumors.

-Racking up 50 wins and a record any boxer would certainly be proud of, Mayweather hasn’t fought competitively since 2015.
+Racking up 50 wins and a record any boxer would be proud of, Mayweather hasn’t fought competitively since 2015.

-Ever since then, the two ring legends have been linked to a second fight after unfinished business.
+Since then, the two ring legends have been linked to a second fight after unfinished business.
 2020 has been no different despite their advancing years.